The poor man's Time Travel — unfortunately, it's one-way, unless time is cyclical.

 Another episode has them finding a women frozen in ice in Antarctica, supposedly predating humans on Earth.
 She woke up when thawed.
 She was an Ancient, not a human, which discounts time-travel.

-Lister is transported three million years into the future while in a "stasis booth" (a bit more complicated, as it actually froze him in time).
+Lister spends three million years into the future in a "stasis booth" (a bit more complicated, as it actually froze him in time).
 Stasis units are used or mentioned several more times in the series, along with "Deep Sleep" units, which appear to induce some form of hibernation.
 In series seven, a body is found literally encased in ice, although this is apparently done by a virus in the body, with no technological assistance (no explanation is given as to how the virus does this).
 And in something of a subversion, the body itself didn't get preserved very well, either.

 In another, they find a genuinely frozen corpsicle that originated from a prison facility.
 The odds of the contents are split evenly between an attractive female warden or an omnicidal mass-murderer.
 It turns out to be the murderer.

 Knight Rider: "Knight Rider 2000"'s central premise was that, by the year 2000, criminals would be cryogenically suspended for the duration of their prison terms.